 You really can help!

 It takes time and effort to grow milkweed from seeds.
-And raising seeds is something you can do inside an apartment!
+And raising seedlings is something you can do inside an apartment!

 You could get some seeds of California native milkweeds, grow them into transplant size, and gift them to friends who have garden space, or gift them to schools and community gardens.
-(Here are some tips on starting milkweed seeds.)
+(Here are some tips on starting milkweed seeds and more instructions )

 That way you are helping to increase the number of milkweeds in Southern California and getting the right kind of plants out there to welcome the butterflies.

 You could also grow some milkweed plants in large containers.
 My friend in Santa Monica grows lovely native milkweed plants in containers that are perhaps 24″ diameter x 24″ high.
 Watch for seed development, and save their seeds.
 Give the seeds to friends, guerrilla garden them, or package them up and drop them in Little Free Libraries around your local area!

 International Garden Center in El Segundo carries A. fascicularis in 4″ pots and/or one gallon pots. (at least they had it in July 2022) In July 2022, they also had A. speciosa which is for Northern California, as well as the evil tropical kind, so be careful what you buy — avoid those tell-tale yellow/orange flowers!
 If you plant the native varieties in late summer (which is when nurseries seem to stock it), when the weather grows cold you can expect it to die back into its rootstock, the way your bulbing flowers like narcissus would.
 Place a marker where its roots are (give those roots occasional water if we have a dry winter), and leave it undisturbed until spring warms up – you should see resprout at that time.